 3. Futurity: Touching Forward

-Kimberly Cox is Assistant Professor of English at Chadron State College where she teaches courses in British literature, gender and sexuality, multiethnic literature, the novel, and composition.
-She received her PhD in Victorian literature and her graduate certificate in Women’s and Gender Studies from Stony Brook University.
-She served as managing editor of Victorian Literature and Culture from 2016–18.
-Her work on hands, haptics, and sexuality has appeared in Victorian Network, Victorians: Journal of Culture and Literature, Nineteenth-Century Gender Studies, and Nineteenth-Century Literature.
+Kimberly Cox is Assistant Professor of English at Chadron State College, where she teaches courses in British literature, gender and sexuality, multiethnic literature, literary theory, and composition.
+She received her PhD in Victorian literature and her graduate certificate in women’s and gender studies from Stony Brook University.
+She served as managing editor of Victorian Literature and Culture from 2016 to 2018.
+Her work on hands, haptics, and sexuality has appeared in Victorian Network, Victorians: Journal of Culture and Literature, Nineteenth-Century Literature, and Nineteenth-Century Gender Studies, the journal for which she recently coedited the special issue "'Teaching to Transgress' in the Emergency Remote Classroom."